Joseph W. McIntosh

 1924 - 1928

-McIntosh was born in 1873, in Macomb, Ill.
-From 1897 to 1905, he worked for three different companies in the banking industry, including Farmers State Bank in Eustis, Neb.; Citizens Bank in Macomb, Ill.; and Armour & Co in Chicago.
+McIntosh was born in 1873, in Macomb, Illinois.
+From 1897 to 1905, he worked for three different companies in the banking industry, including Farmers State Bank in Eustis, Nebraska; Citizens Bank in Macomb, Illinois; and Armour & Co in Chicago.

-In 1907, McIntosh joined Western Stoneware Co. in Monmouth, Ill., as a receiver.
+In 1907, McIntosh joined Western Stoneware Co. in Monmouth, Illinois, as a receiver.
 He went on to become vice president and treasurer at the company.